What Fish Should You Stock In Your Farm Pond?

 Best Practices for Stocking Your Pond

-Always purchase fish from a licensed commercial hatchery and follow their expert guidance.
-Never introduce fish from local streams or lakes – this can introduce disease and invasive species, potentially ruining your pond’s ecosystem.
+Always purchase fish from a licensed commercial hatchery and follow professional guidance.
+Avoid introducing fish from nearby lakes, rivers, or streams, as this risks bringing in disease or invasive species.

 Ensure your pond is free from contamination by pesticides, fertilizers, or animal waste.
 Use non-toxic materials for your fish pond liner – such as reinforced polyethylene from reliable suppliers like Western Liner – to keep the environment safe for all inhabitants.